-In FA there is a common thread that binds all its members: everyone is dealing with similar problems of substance abuse in their families.
-Members understand each other's suffering.
-In the safe, nonjudgmental space of their meetings, they can share their experiences (challenges, hopes, successes, setbacks) in an open, honest way: learning from each other; gaining support from each other; taking from the meeting what they can use and leaving the rest behind.
+In FA, the common thread binding all members together is the fact that everyone is dealing with similar problems of substance abuse in their families.
+In FA meetings, they find a safe, nonjudgmental space where they can share personal experiences-challenges, hopes, setbacks, successes-in an open, honest way.
+Here they can learn and gain support from one another.
+They are welcome to accept what they feel they can use and to leave the rest behind, possibly to consider at another time.

 Members learn to differentiate between what they can change (themselves) and what they cannot change (other people).
 They let go of the past, stop obsessing over the future, and focus on living today.
-They learn better ways to handle problems caused by their substance-abusing loved ones, such as listening and responding rather than tuning out and simply reacting.
+They learn better ways to handle problems caused by their substance-using loved ones, such as listening and responding rather than tuning out and simply reacting.
 They identify and resolve their own negative self-perceptions and become more serene, peaceful, and accepting of reality.
-This, in turn, for many people, can rekindle a dormant interest in their religious beliefs, despite the persistence of unsolved problems.
+This, in turn, for many people, can rekindle a dormant interest in their religious faith despite the persistence of unsolved problems.